4 CRM Tracking Tips That Can Increase Your Bottom Line

 It usually involves a GPS along with other sales tracking features so you can always know where they are, what they're doing, their performance status, etc.

-This type of tool is usually connected to a CRM, but on a rare occasion, you can find it used independently.
+This type of tool is usually connected to a CRM, but on rare occasions, you can find it used independently.

 So what exactly can it help you with?